serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

       - alexaSmartHome: amzn1.ask.skill.xx-xx-xx-xx
 ```

-You can use additional configuration like this:
+You can utilize additional configuration like this:

 ```yml
 functions: